Mark-MDO47/UniRemote/README.md

 ## Licensing
 [Top](#uniremote-\--one-remote-to-rule-them-all "Top")<br>
 This repository has a LICENSE file for Apache 2.0.
-There may be code included that I have modified from other open sources (such as Arduino, Espressif, SparkFun, Seeed Studio, DFRobot, etc.).
+There may be code included that I have modified from other open sources (such as Arduino, Espressif, SparkFun, Seeed Studio, DFRobot, RandomNerds, etc.).
 These other sources may possibly be licensed using a different license model.
 In such a case I will include some notation of this.
 Typically I will include verbatim the license in the included/modified source code, but alternatively there might be a LICENSE file in the source code area that points out exceptions to the Apache 2.0 license.